Google Workspace DNS

 Your hosting company may use different labels for the name and value fields.
 You may also be required to add the trailing period at the end of the server name.
 Make sure you follow the specific instructions for your domain host when entering the following values:

-You can use the five MX records shown in the previous section or the one in the following table.
-If Gmail is working, don't change your MX records as doing so can cause incoming email messages to bounce.
-See Google Workspace MX record values for more information.
+If Gmail is working, don't change your MX records, as doing so can cause incoming email messages to bounce.

 Name/Host/Alias Time to Live (TTL*) Record Type Priority Value/Answer/Destination